But the tongue can no man tame; it is an unruly evil, full of deadly poison.

 When I began devoting more time and attention to my voice last year, beyond dance training, it was this physicality, above all, that struck me.
 The shift – or expansion – of my body work to voice was precipated by an extended period of mental and physical stress.
 To lift myself from this nadir I had to address every aspect of my being, to reconstitute myself.
 It is an ongoing process, part of which involved recapitulating traumatic memories from my early childhood.
 At a young age I consciously shut down my voice.
 To keep silence was to guard the integrity of self that was threatened by church and school, by the expectations of adults.
 But my voice was also shut down: by my father whose volatile moods broke on me physically and fearfully; and by the Victorian atmosphere of the household we lived in where children should be seen and not heard.
 The constriction of my voice has been with me all my life, bringing with it a chain of ‘I cannots’ (I cannot sing, I cannot speak out, I cannot speak with) that severed or constricted my connection with the world, and with that inhibition a chilling of creative expression.
 It is a constriction of space, as much as of voice.
 It is – most directly – a constriction of power.
 Dancing was, and is, a retrieval of my body from brute silence, from the drab din of conformity.
 But without a voice my body did not flower; the voice is the carnal flower of the body.

 I embarked upon a series of workings based on Liber 49, the Book of Babalon received by Jack Parsons.
-Reciting the text aloud (ἀνάγνωσις/anagnosis) is to (re)create it, to bring it forth anew; voicing words is to animate them, to give them bodies that caste shadows and spells.
+Anágnōsis – reciting the text aloud – is to (re)create it, to bring it forth anew, to recognise or know again what has been written; voicing words animates them, gives them bodies that caste shadows and spells.
 I was listening for the body in the text, finding the gesture and voice simultaneously.
 I did not try to disappear or efface myself, as I have previously done entering trance states; to do so would have been to sever myself from my source of power, to turn away from the mirror I now needed to confront.
 No, I plunged into the text, became drunk with language, singing her delight and her rage and her immanence: we whispered, growled, laughed, purred, prophesied, commanded, cursed… the voices came forth.

 Recitation of Liber 49 requires sustained energy over a multiplicity of shifts, often sudden, of voice and emotional tone.
 Opening with her powerful self declaration, ‘Yea, it is I, Babalon’ permits no gradual progression to this electrifying presence, it must be discovered with that first utterance.
 To give voice to her vivid, dynamic and capricious nature is both physically and mentally demanding.
 She takes flesh, she gives voice.
 The recitations were repeated, again, and again, for months.
 Each time I discovered more, in myself and in the words.
 We opened my caged voice and let it run, let it bleed through her words.
 And in this commingling of text and voice, the body was revealed.
 This was the epiphany.
 As if these sounds hurled against the confining walls echoed back, capturing her presence, her gestures cracking like thunder.
 Once incited, the oracular voice is afire.
 Following these workings, feverish speech flickered on my lips, across sheets of paper, poetry uttered and bodied with that uncanny depth and pointedness of the mantic voice.
 With the voice and its body, the space came to presence dynamically, inscribed by her ritual gestures.